-Panel members must have adequate resources, staff or contracting arrangements in place to provide audit services.
+Panel Members must have adequate resources, staff or contracting arrangements in place to provide audit services.
 Key personnel are:

-Auditor - person who conducts an audit.
+Auditor - Person who conducts an audit.
 Auditors must be approved by IPART, refer to Appendix B of this document.

-- Lead Auditor auditor nominated as team leader when one or more auditors conduct an audit and/or are supported, if needed, by technical experts.
-Audit team leaders must be approved as Lead Auditors by IPART. - Technical expert person who provides specific knowledge or expertise to an audit team.
+- Lead Auditor Auditor nominated as team leader when one or more auditors conduct an audit and/or are supported, if needed, by technical experts.
+Audit team leaders must be approved as Lead Auditors by IPART. - Technical expert Person who provides specific knowledge or expertise to an audit team.
 Technical experts are approved on a case by case basis and do not need to be listed on the Panel.

 IPART requires applicants to list all key personnel, prospective auditors, staff or subcontractors that they propose to participate in WIC Act audits.
-Please provide names, email addresses, their role relevant to audit services and a high level summary of skills and experience.
-Attach a separate Application for WIC Act Audit Services Panel - Form B - Auditor for each auditor you seek to include as a part of the organisation's audit team.
+Please provide names, email addresses, their role relative to audit services and a high level summary of skills and experience.
+Attach a separate Application for WIC Act Audit Services Panel - Form B - Auditor for each auditor to be included as a part of the organisation's audit team.

-If your application for the panel is accepted, the email addresses provided will automatically be included in IPART's auditor email distribution list and provided with WILMA6 access, unless otherwise requested.
+Email addresses provided will automatically be included in IPART's auditor email distribution list and provided with WILMA access, unless requested otherwise.

-If all the necessary skills are not covered by auditors in an audit team, technical experts with additional competence should be included in the team.
+If all the necessary competence is not covered by auditors in an audit team, technical experts with additional competence should be included in the team.
 Technical experts should operate under the direction of an auditor.